SEO: Content Creation or Optimization – Which is Better?

 If you run a local business, it is a perfect opportunity to attract customers who are nearby.
 They would be more likely to buy from you if they find relevant information online about your business.
 Thus, don’t forget to optimize your pages also for local searches.

 Keep information consistent across all sites you own.
-Make sure that address and directions appear in your ads across smartphone and computer or tablet.
+Make sure that your address and directions appear in your ads across smartphones and computers or tablets.
 If you use abbreviations for your address (e.g. Ave, instead of Avenue), use them on all of your pages in the same form.
-Also ensure that information about product availability are up-to-date.
+Also, ensure that information about product availability is up-to-date.

 See also: Why You Can’t Afford to Ignore Local SEO.